 LRI (Lab Result Interface) to LTW profile (transaction LAB-3)

-The Lab results in patient summaries will be the contribution of IHE PaLM to the projects of international patient summaries, such as HL7 IPS, and Trillium II.
-It aims to define the appropriate representation of laboratory results in patient summaries using both HL7 CDA and FHIR, LOINC and SNOMED CT and will require close collaboration with IHTSDO, Regenstrief and HL7
+The Lab results in patient summaries are the contribution of IHE PaLM to the projects of international patient summaries, such as HL7 IPS, and Trillium II.
+It aims to define the appropriate representation of laboratory results in patient summaries using HL7 CDA and FHIR, LOINC and SNOMED CT in close collaboration with HL7.